knative/docs/docs/eventing/brokers/create-broker.md

         ```
         Where `<filename>` is the name of the file you created in the previous step.

-    1. Optional: Verify that the broker is working correctly:
+    1. Optional: Verify that the Broker is working correctly:

         ```bash
         kubectl -n <namespace> get broker <broker-name>
         ```

-        This shows information about your broker.
-If the broker is working correctly, it shows a `READY` status of `True`:
+        This shows information about your Broker.
+If the Broker is working correctly, it shows a `READY` status of `True`:

         ```bash
         NAME      READY   REASON   URL                                                                        AGE